swt30/thesis/chapters/02-eos/02-eos.md

 - Complicated empirical analytic prescriptions, such as the work of the International Association for the Properties of Water and Steam (IAPWS) or the US national laboratory databases such as ANEOS and SESAME, plus tables of values taken from these; and

-- Fully experimental data sets generated from shock wave compression or diamond anvil experiments.

-> TODO: elaborate on what these shock wave / diamond anvil experiments bring us
+- Fully experimental data sets generated from shock wave compression or diamond anvil experiments.^[Diamond anvils are used to compress samples of material, measuring among other properties their density, up to pressures in the GPa range and higher.
+By adding resistive coils to the anvil or heating the sample with lasers, temperatures up to several thousand K can also be probed [@Mao2007].
+Dynamic compression experiments, including shock compression, are also used to measure the equation of state at high temperatures and pressures [@Asimow2015].]

 --------------------------------------------------------------------------------
 Work(s)                         Water equation of state used